LA mayor announces end of curfews for 2nd largest US city

 Earlier, Los Angeles County Sheriff Alex Villanueva said a curfew will no longer be enforced in the county areas where his deputies patrol but communities within the county can still make their own curfew decisions.

-The cities of San Francisco and San Jose also lifted their curfews.
+The cities of San Francisco and San Jose and Alameda County also lifted their curfews.
 Oakland and Sacramento officials said they planned to keep curfews in place.

 Authorities across the state have announced criminal charges against more than 100 people accused of looting and violence.
 Police in the San Francisco Bay Area said a break-in suspect was killed when officers mistook his hammer for a gun.